How to ship a reach staker - big forklift - container forklift ?

-We have many years of experience in the transport of this type of heavy machinery and from the port of Hamburg we can offer different possibilities for maritime transport to your country with a large variety of shipping companies, whether mounted in one piece on a roro ship, as breakbulk or disassembled into pieces and stuffed onto flatracks.
+We have many years of experience in the international transport of container handler - reach staker - container forklift machinery.
+From the port of Hamburg we can offer different possibilities for maritime transport to your country with a large variety of shipping companies, whether mounted in one piece on a roro ship, as breakbulk or disassembled into pieces and stuffed onto flatracks.

 We can also offer boarding through the ports of Antwerp, Amsterdam, Bremerhaven if this offers the best connection for boarding.
 Furthermore we take care of the road transport to the shipping terminal and the customs export procedures.